Top

 What Age Can a Child Choose Which Parent to Live With in Connecticut?

-There is no demanding and prompt rule on what age a child can have their custody preference considered in Connecticut.
-Although, family courts consider a child's desires as one of many elements in a custody case.
-For example, a judge will give more importance and consideration to an older child's wants than a toddler's.
+There is no strict rule on what age a child can have their custody preference considered in Connecticut.
+Family courts consider a child's desires as one of many elements in a custody case.
+For example, a judge will give more importance and consideration to an older child's wishes than a toddler's.

 How to Modify an Existing Order